PerinbaBuilds/Curve-Analysis-and-Anomaly-Detection/README.md

 An interactive desktop application for analysing launch vehicle telemetry data through curve deviation analysis and machine learning-based anomaly detection.
 Developed at Satish Dhawan Space Centre (SDSC-SHAR), ISRO, as part of an academic internship.

 > **Note:** This public repository is a replicated, sample version of the original work for portfolio and demonstration purposes.
-The primary implementation was carried out at SDSC-SHAR, ISRO, using real mission telemetry data; that original codebase and data are confidential and cannot be published.
+The primary implementation was carried out at SDSC-SHAR, ISRO, using mission telemetry data; that original codebase and data are confidential and cannot be published.
 This repository reproduces the same system design and functionality on sample data.

 ## Objective